nocentino/sql-s3-object-integration/README.md

       - MSSQL_SA_PASSWORD=S0methingS@Str0ng!
 ```

 Once the containers are up and running, you'll want to create a database, create a credential for access to your s3 bucket in MinIO, then run a backup.
-Here's some example code for that using `sqlcmd`.
+Here's some example code to backup to our MinIO container.

 Create a database in SQL Server
 ```